eclipse-ibeji/ibeji/docs/tutorials/consumer/README.md

 1. In the code for your digital twin consumer, you will need to import an `In-Vehicle Digital Twin Service` gRPC client.

-1. For each in-vehicle capability required by your digital twin consumer, it should utilize an `In-Vehicle Digital Twin Service` gRPC client to discover the corresponding digital twin provider.
+1. For each in-vehicle capability required by your digital twin consumer, the digital twin consumer should utilize an `In-Vehicle Digital Twin Service` gRPC client to discover the corresponding digital twin provider.
 This involves calling the `FindById` gRPC method with the gRPC client.
 Please see the sequence diagram for [Find By Id](../../design/README.md#find-by-id) for more details.

 1. When trying to discover a digital twin provider for an in-vehicle capability, your digital twin consumer can refer to the capability's model id by using the [code for your in-vehicle digital twin model](../in_vehicle_model/README.md#3-translating-dtdl-to-code).

 ### 2.1 Rust Sample Discovery of a Digital Twin Provider

-This section uses the same *sample* Rust implementation of a digital twin consumer in [Rust Sample Implementation of the Interaction with a Digital Twin Provider](#rust-sample-implementation-of-the-interaction-with-a-digital-twin-provider).
+This section uses the same *sample* Rust implementation of the digital twin consumer in the [Rust Sample Implementation of the Interaction with a Digital Twin Provider](#rust-sample-implementation-of-the-interaction-with-a-digital-twin-provider) section.
 This digital twin consumer uses an `In-Vehicle Digital Twin Service` gRPC client to discover the signals *ambient air temperature* and *is air conditioning active*, as well as the command *show notification*.

 1. Refer to the [code for the sample digital twin consumer](../../../samples/tutorial/consumer/src/main.rs).